 - Schedule an appointment with your academic advisor.
 He or she has your registration date and time.

-- Once your registration date and time has arrived, you can register for your courses online in VitNet.
+- Once your registration date and time has arrived, you can register for your courses online in VitNet or Student Planning.
 Detailed instructions are available in the VitNet Students Menu under "Student Help Documents/Links".

 NOTE: Summer Session registration varies in procedure and registration, please see the Summer Important Dates and Registration Information for information pertaining to Summer Session registration.